 FW: Dida (Brazil)

 Dida is among the greatest players in Flamengo's history.
 He was the first great scorer of Maracanã.
 His delightful performances at the pitch made him an idol of idols as Zico, Júnior and Carlos Alberto.
 He led Flamengo to consecutive Carioca championships in 1954 and 1955.
 Dida is the 2nd high scorer in Flamengo's history with 244 goals.
 He was capped 6 times and went to the WC Finals in 1958.

 Nunes started his career with Flamengo, but did not play for the first team.
 He became a star with Santa Cruz, Fluminense and Mexico's CF Monterrey.
 In 1980, he returned to Flamengo.
 He was a part of Flamengo's Golden Age and became one of the most important player of that generation.
-Capped 6 times for the Seleção.
-He missed the 1978 WC Finals due to an injury.
+He was capped 6 times for the Seleção.
+He missed the 1978 World Cup Finals due to an injury.

 ST Romario (Brazil)

 Romario helped the Seleção to win the 1994 World Cup, receiving the Golden Ball as the player of the tournament.
 He was named World Player of the Year the same year.
-He missed the 1998 World Cup Finals because of an injury.
+However, he missed the 1998 World Cup Finals because of an injury and he was a bench player at the 1990 World Cup.
 He is one of very few strikers to surpass the mark of 1,000 goals.
 He was best remembered for his stint with Barcelona, playing for Johan Cruyff's Dream Team.